-So the EatsBBQ Crew got to gather again for another stop on the BBQ tour of Central Texas.
+So the EatsBBQ Crew got together again for another stop on the BBQ tour of Central Texas.
 This trip was just a little ways outside of Austin to Elgin, TX home of Meyer's BBQ.
 Both Elgin BBQ joints are known for their sausages.
 You can find Meyer's Sausage in a variety of flavors at area HEB's (grocery stores).

 I lived outside of Manor, TX for about 7 years, so I was quite familiar with Meyer's.
 I've eaten there a half dozen times for more.
 I've got a preference to it over the other establishment in Elgin that we'll review later.